i-lateral/silverstripe-systemmessages/README.md

 ## Usage

-Once installed, you must add the template variable:
+Once installed, messages will be added automatically to your templates.
+Alternatively, you can add the following template variable:

-    $SystemMessages.RenderedMessage
+    $SystemMessages

 to any templates you require messages to appear on.

 You can manage messages in the admin area using the